| Last Updated:

 Creating DOI.
 Please wait...

-Humans can efficiently see through the complexity of scenes, faces, and objects in order to extract the underlying image structure, the style of an image.
-It remains unclear, however, whether semantic coding is necessary, and whether global information is sufficient, for people to recognize and discriminate complex visual categories.
-In two experiments, we reduce the resolution of hundreds of unique paintings, birds, and faces, and test people’s ability to discriminate and recognize them.
-We show that the global information retained at extremely low image resolutions is sufficient for detecting the style of an image, and for discriminating the style of visual categories, with above-chance accuracy across the three image domains.
-People were even able to reliably recognize and discriminate natural images reduced down to a single pixel where there is no meaningful categorical structure to rely on.
-We situate our findings in the context of contemporary computational accounts of visual recognition, and contend that explicit encoding of the local features in the image, or of the semantic category, is not necessary for recognizing and distinguishing among visual categories.
+Humans can see through the complexity of scenes, faces, and objects by quickly extracting their redundant low-spatial and low-dimensional global properties, or their style.
+It remains unclear, however, whether semantic coding is necessary, or whether visual stylistic information is sufficient, for people to recognize and discriminate complex images and categories.
+In two experiments, we systematically reduce the resolution of hundreds of unique paintings, birds, and faces, and test people’s ability to discriminate and recognize them.
+We show that the stylistic information retained at extremely low image resolutions is sufficient for visual recognition of images, and visual discrimination of categories.
+Averaging over the three domains, people were able to reliably recognize images reduced down to a single pixel, with large differences from chance discriminability across eight different image resolutions.
+People were also able to discriminate categories substantially above chance with an image resolution as low as 2×2 pixels.
+We situate our findings in the context of contemporary computational accounts of visual recognition, and contend that explicit encoding of the local features in the image, or knowledge of the semantic category, is not necessary for recognizing and distinguishing complex visual stimuli.